simmypayyappillyvarghese/automate-readme/README_TEMPLATE.md

 Img Shields
 GitHub Pages
 Font Awesome
  <br><br>

 <a name="license"></a>
 #### LICENSE
- Distributed under the MIT License.
+ Distributed under the MOZILLA License.
 See LICENSE.txt for more information.
 <br><br>
 <a name="tests"></a>
 ####  TESTS